cannmirror/pto-isa/docs/machine/abstract-machine.md

 Device implementations may execute independent tile blocks out of order and in parallel.

+### MPMD scheduling (task id)

+While many kernels are written in an SPMD style (all cores run the same entry function), the Device Machine model also allows an MPMD style where different cores execute different tile programs.

+In the abstract model, this is represented as the scheduler selecting a tile block (program) and mapping it to a core.
+Implementations may expose this as:

+- multiple kernel entry points (one per program), and/or
+- a scheduler-provided **task id** passed into a single entry function, used to dispatch the program body

+See also:

+- `docs/coding/ProgrammingModel.md`

 ## PTO Host Machine

 The **Host Machine** is responsible for preparing and submitting work to the device.
 Common responsibilities include: